-The retiree cost-of-living adjustments assumed in the prior valuations were 3.00% for the Employees System; and 3.50% and 3.00% for Tier 1 and Tier 2 employees, respectively, in the Fire and Police System.
+The retiree cost-of-living adjustments assumed in the prior valuations were 2.75% for the Employees System; and 3.25% and 2.75% for Tier 1 and Tier 2 employees, respectively, in the Fire and Police System.

-Consistent with our 2.75% inflation assumption, we recommend a 2.75% COLA assumption for the Employees System and the Tier 2 Fire and Police System.
-As the Tier 1 Fire and Police System has a "pay" based COLA, we recommend a 3.25% COLA assumption consistent with the total of the recommended price inflation assumption plus the "across the board" real pay increase assumption of 0.50% detailed later in this report.
+Consistent with our 2.50% inflation assumption, we recommend a 2.50% COLA assumption for the Employees System and the Tier 2 Fire and Police System.
+As the Tier 1 Fire and Police System has a "pay" based COLA, we recommend a 3.00% COLA assumption consistent with the total of the recommended price inflation assumption plus the "across the board" real pay increase assumption of 0.50% detailed later in this report.

-In developing the COLA assumption, we also considered the results of a stochastic approach that would attempt to account for the possible impact of low inflation that could occur before COLA banks are able to be established for the member.
+In developing the COLA assumption, we also considered the use of a stochastic approach that would attempt to account for the possible impact of low inflation that could occur before COLA banks are able to be established for the member.
 Although the results of this type of analysis might justify the use of a lower COLA assumption, we are not recommending that at this time.
 The reasons for this conclusion include the following: